 It is often recommend to try grape juice since it has such a strong flavor it can mask most supplements.

-2. Use honey, nut butters or peanut butter to hide supplements.
+2. Use honey ( not recommended for children under 2 years of age) nut butters or peanut butter to hide supplements.

 3. Empty the powder in the capsules into your child’s juice or if they are tasteless you can add them to water.
 Some choose to use a plastic syringe to put directly into child's mouth.